Slack vs Discord: Everything You Need to Know

 Slack’s free version offers limited storage access, but Discord limits your file size

-Sending files is an important part of effectively sharing information in an online environment.
+Sending files is an important part of effectively sharing information with your team.
 In this department, Slack and Discord could both use some improvements.

 Sharing a file in Slack